Here are five of the many reasons why you won't want to miss Rusalka:

 4. "The Song to the Moon"

-Why aren't there more songs for the moon in general, in life?
-Rusalka's dreamy aria is most popular piece from the opera, where she asks the moon to tell her beloved about her.
+Why aren't there more songs to the moon in life, or in general?
+Rusalka's dreamy aria is the most popular piece from the opera, where she asks the moon to tell her beloved about her.
 This piece is often sung in concert -- Interlude pulled together a playlist of some of their favorite renditions.
 Listen here.

 Do we need to say more? 🧜♀️.
 You can find environmentally-friendly glitter to wear in celebration by visiting our friends and neighbors at The Lippman Company.
 They have many colors and it is BEAUTIFUL, just like you.

 Get tickets to Rusalka.